Teach English in Thailand

 Will I have access to internet?

 Broadband internet is easily accessible throughout Thailand, and most of the schools have wi-fi internet connection.
-Most accommodations have internet available, but the cost will be up to you.
-Many internet cafes are available throughout Thailand, and mobile internet SIM cards are available for about 800 THB per month.
+Most accommodations have internet available, but the cost will be up to you and what speed you’d like to have installed.
+Mobile internet SIM cards are available for about 800 THB per month so you will have access to data on your phone as well.
+We will provide you with a Thai SIM card during orientation in order to officially get data working on your phones (Google Maps is key!).
 During orientation and TESOL course you will have access to the wifi at the accommodation for free.

 Will I have access to a phone?

-We’ll help you get set up with a plan during orientation.
+We’ll help you get set up with a plan during orientation and we will provide a Thai SIM card for you.
 You can bring your own phone to use in Thailand, as long as it is unlocked and able to use a new SIM card.
 You can get your phone unlocked in Thailand if you are unable to before you arrive, for around $50 USD.
 If you aren’t bringing your own phone, you can purchase one in Thailand for about $20 USD.
 Plans are pre-paid and very inexpensive.
 Calls to the US costs about 30 cents per minute on the cell phone plans.

 We recommend obtaining a Thai carrier during orientation (we will help with this) and cancelling your plan (or suspending it) that you have back home.
 Plans like Verizon, Sprint, etc. are VERY expensive to use in Thailand.